What to Do in Oregon in July

 St. Paul Rodeo

 Oregon has many rodeos.
 (The most famous, the Pendleton Round-Up, runs Sept 10–13.)
 This one, in the tiny Willamette Valley town of St. Paul, is under an hour from Portland and draws nearly 1,000 competitors for bull riding, barrel racing, and the like.
-New as of last year is women’s breakaway roping, in which winning times are less than two (!) seconds.
+New in recent years is women’s breakaway roping, in which winning times are less than two (!) seconds.

 Newberg Lavender Trail